-With an investment in the right gear for 4K PC gaming, this is one New Year’s resolution that’ll pay off with delicious eye candy for a long time.
+Invest in the right gear for 4K PC gaming and it’ll pay off with delicious eye candy for a long time.

 There’s been a lot of chatter about 4K gaming in recent years.
 This is mostly because of the launch of the Xbox One X and PlayStation 4 Pro, not to mention their respective 4K-standard younger next-gen siblings that’ll launch later this year.

 But like most console advancements, they’ve already been available on PC for quite a while.
 Admittedly, it’s a little more costly to tap into the ocular perks of 4K PC gaming, but it’s also an investment in unprecedented quality that the dedicated PC gamer should absolutely consider.

 Best bit: you don’t need to spend $4K to immerse yourself in the high-fidelity realities of 4K PC gaming.

 The heart of 4K

 First things first, you need a 4K-capable rig.
 Thankfully, manufacturers aren’t shy when it comes to advertising whether a gaming desktop or laptop is ready for 4K gaming.
 For those seeking a desktop solution, you might start with the MSI Trident A or step up to the next level with the MSI Trident X Plus.
 The most critical innards component you’re seeking is a graphics card that’s high-end enough to handle the 4K-gaming load.